Skip to content

 What is the most expensive car AC repair?

-A complete AC system overhaul — replacing the compressor, condenser, evaporator, expansion valve, receiver/drier, and all connecting hoses — is the most expensive repair, typically running $1,500 to $4,000 depending on the vehicle.
+A complete AC system overhaul — replacing the compressor, condenser, evaporator, expansion valve, receiver/drier, and all connecting hoses — is the most expensive repair, typically $1,500 to $4,000 or more depending on the vehicle.
 This level of repair is uncommon and usually only necessary when a catastrophic compressor failure has contaminated the entire system with metal debris, or when multiple components have failed on a neglected older vehicle.

 Need Help With Your Vehicle?